LLNL/axom/src/axom/core/docs/sphinx/index.rst

 namespace.
 Axom Core also contains the ``axom::Array`` and ``axom::StackArray`` container classes.

-The Core library does not depend on any other Axom components/libraries.
+..note:: The Core library does not depend on any other Axom components/libraries.
 In particular, Core does not use macros from the Axom Slic library for output.

 API Documentation